 The difference versus a typical investment isn’t “magic protection” — it’s structure:

-Big moves go through a safety pipeline.
 Ideas are filtered, turned into expert scenarios, stress‑tested by a rotating Council‑12, voted on, and then checked by an independent QA layer that can block decisions with fatal risks.

-Many eyes, early.
 If something looks wrong, it’s not “you vs the company.”
 Any participant can raise a red flag publicly, and the community can trigger clarification, deeper checks, or an audit through governance.

 Multiple independent studies — from Harvard Business School (Mollick & Nanda, 2014), Stanford (Simoiu et al., 2019), the University of Leeds (Caldeira et al., 2025), and medical decision‑making research (Kurvers et al., 2019) — consistently show that structured collective intelligence tends to outperform individual decision‑makers and produces fewer critical errors.